Skip to content

 v ndarray

-Dual weights solving the optimal transport problem (length n).
+Dual weights solving the optimal transport problem, with length n.

 required